 Hello creative friends!
 I have to admit that when I discovered these unusual little figures, they were a bit creepy for my taste.
 Especially the garden variety.
 That was until I saw them being used as Farmhouse Christmas Decor.
 Game on!
 You know how I love my wood projects, so here is my spin on a DIY wood block gnome.
 I think you’ll agree this one is a lot cuter and not so scary.
 And I took some time to create a video tutorial of the process for you because I’m sweet that way. 🙂

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more amazing DIY projects to share with you!
 To see my full disclaimer, click here!

 Wood Block Gnomes – DIY Christmas Craft

 First, I’m not afraid to admit that I found this piece of wood on the side of the road.
 SCORE!
-So, not only were these woodblock gnomes fun to make but super inexpensive.
-Also, being made out of 2X4s means, they are heavy enough to sit alone on a mantel.
+So, not only were these woodblock gnomes fun to make, but they were super inexpensive.
+Also, being made out of 2X4s means they are heavy enough to sit alone on a mantel.
 I like to salvage whenever you can, and I made these for less than $3 each.
 To cut the body of the woodblock gnome, see the diagram below for the exact dimensions I used.

 Painting The Wood Block Gnome